bazelbuild/bazel/site/docs/remote-caching.md

 **Input file modification during a build**

 When an input file is modified during a build, Bazel might upload invalid results to the remote cache.
-We are working on a solution for this problem.
+We implemented a change detection that can be enabled via the `--experimental_guard_against_concurrent_changes` flag.
+There are no known issues and we expect to enable it by default in a future release.
 See [issue #3360] for updates.
-Avoid modifying source files during a build.
+Generally, avoid modifying source files during a build.

 **Environment variables leaking into an action**